linuxelitebr/cclm/cclm-kcs.md

 >
 > **Do not mix minors between clusters.** Source and destination must
 > both be 4.20.x or both be 4.21.x.
 A mixed pair fails handshake at
-> the migration TLS layer; not a configuration problem, a known cross-
+> the migration TLS layer; not a configuration problem, a known cross-minor incompatibility.
-> minor incompatibility.
+>
+> **Bonding model: example, not requirement.** This procedure was
+> developed and validated on OVS Balance-SLB with the OVS bridge
+> `br-phy`, which is the bonding model used by the lab where the
+> material was produced.
+CCLM is independent of the bonding choice;
+> any working OVN bridge will do.
+If your environment uses a
+> different bridge (for example `br-vmdata`) and/or a different
+> bonding mode (LACP / 802.3ad, balance-xor, active-backup,
+> linux-bond, etc.), substitute `br-phy` accordingly in the NNCP
+> bridge mappings (Step 1) and in the OVN bridge mappings
+> prerequisite below.
+The migration VLAN must be trunked on whatever
+> uplink the chosen bridge attaches to.
+The NNCP and CUDN remain the
+> same; only the bridge name changes.

 ## Prerequisites